Confidently prepare for a positive birth experience – Join The Birth Class

-If you’re considering having a baby and you’ve been googling anything related to fertility or conception, chances are you’ve stumbled across the term “conscious conception”.
+If you’ve been googling anything related to fertility or conception, chances are you’ve stumbled across the term “conscious conception”.

-If you’re planning a pregnancy you may be considering your fertility for the first time in your life which can feel like a big unknown.
+If you’re planning to conceive you may be considering your fertility for the first time.

 Getting to know your menstrual cycle is one of the most empowering things you can do for your self-awareness and your conception journey.